nytafar/zotpress-static-bibliography/README.md

 ## Overview

 Zotpress Static Bibliography fundamentally improves how citations are rendered by moving from client-side JavaScript to server-side PHP.
 This architectural shift brings significant benefits to Core Web Vitals and overall performance:

+### Caveats

+This initial version only modifies certain shortcodes in a way that I required for my own projects.
+It is not a complete implementation and may not work for everyone.
+Feel free to fork, modify and post PRs.
+With enough interest, I may continue to develop this plugin.
+Ultimately, server-side, jquery-free rendering would be a great native feature of zotpress itself.

 ### Immediate Benefits
 - **Zero Layout Shift**: Eliminates Cumulative Layout Shift (CLS) through server-side rendering